Universal truth of operator statements via ideal membership: A semi-decision procedure for all operator statements

-To end this section, we give a partial answer to the question ``When can we prove that $\varphi$ is \emph{not} a semantic consequence of $\AA$?'' or in other words ``When does $\varphi$ \emph{not} follow from the axioms of preadditive semicategories?''.
-We assume w.l.o.g.\ that $\varphi$ is in Herbrand normal form.
-First, we note that if $H(\varphi)$ is infinite, then it is not possible to deduce that $\AA \not\models \varphi$ using our approach as this would require to argue over all (infinitely many) finite subsets of $H(\varphi)$.
+In the following, we give a partial answer to the question ``When can we prove that $\varphi$ is \emph{not} universally true?'' or in other words ``When does $\varphi$ \emph{not} follow from the axioms of preadditive semicategories?''.
+We assume, without loss of generality, that $\varphi$ is in Herbrand normal form.
+First, we note that if $H(\varphi)$ is infinite, then it is not possible to deduce that $\varphi$ is not universally true using our approach as this would require to argue over all (infinitely many) finite subsets of $H(\varphi)$.
 If $H(\varphi)$ is not infinite, then $H(\varphi) = \{\varphi\}$.
-In this case, proving that $\AA \not\models \varphi$ boils down to verifying that $I(\varphi^\text{Ack}) = \bot$, which is the case if and only if certain ideal memberships do not hold.
-Although generally impossible, there are cases in which ideal membership can be disproven (e.g., when the ideal admits a finite Gr\"obner basis).
-In these situations, based on Theorem~\ref{thm nullstellensatz}, we can prove that $\AA \not\models \varphi$.
+In this case, proving that $\varphi$ is not universally true boils down to verifying that $\Id(\varphi^\text{Ack}) \equiv \bot$, which is the case if and only if certain ideal memberships do not hold.
+Although generally impossible, there are cases in which ideal membership can be disproven (for example, when the ideal is homogeneous or admits a finite Gr\"obner basis).
+In these situations, based on Theorem~\ref{thm nullstellensatz}, we can prove that $\varphi$ is not universally true.